Rodolfo Castro Player Props: Pirates vs. Giants

 Rodolfo Castro At The Plate

-- Castro is hitting .246 with five doubles, five home runs and 17 walks.
+- Castro has five doubles, five home runs and 17 walks while hitting .256.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.